senaranya/HL7/docs/Messages/ACK.md

 public setErrorMessage (string $msg)
 ```

-Set the error message for the acknowledgement.
+Set the error message for acknowledgement.

 This will also set the error code to either AE or CE, depending on the mode of the incoming message.